einegallone/TriteTrieTreeTreat/README.md

 TriteTrieTreeTreat
 ===========
-Generic prefix trie tree data structure that utilizes hashmaps to link its branches.
+Thread-safe generic prefix trie tree data structure that utilizes hashmaps to link its branches.
 Each key is represented by a String and is associated with a Value.
 Each character of the key String is a node and only the nodes that represent the ends of keys have Values associated with them.

-Version 1.0.1
+Version 1.0.2
 ===========
 Public methods: